Ayushmahajan51/cms-Addverb/README.md

 # Student Management Sytem
  Note:- This is my ongoing project, so it's not complete yet.

-A Full Stack Web Application built with Node.js, Express.js, MongoDB and Bootstrap for managing all the tasks and activities of a student within an Institution.
+A Full Stack Web Application built with ReactJS, Node.js, Express.js, MongoDB and Bootstrap for managing all the tasks and activities of a student within an Institution.

 # Modules